Before Breast Reduction Surgery

 After your surgery has been scheduled, you will come in for a second consultation to go over the details of your procedure again.
 At this time, another exam will be performed, and you will discuss what you hope to achieve through surgery to ensure it is well-planned for your unique desires.
 This includes the type of incision technique, position of the areola, and your final cup size.
 Your surgeon will also educate you on the risks, benefits, alternatives, and recovery process.

-Dr. Zemmel and Dr. Reddy put a high value on patient education; they are committed to helping you make informed decisions about every aspect of your treatment to ensure you obtain the results you desire.
+Dr. Zemmel puts a high value on patient education; he is committed to helping you make informed decisions about every aspect of your treatment to ensure you obtain the results you desire.

 To conclude this visit, you will be provided with a packet of information, including the prescriptions and instructions for pre- and post-operative care.